 Elementary students submit their projects by grade level; each one is judged on its own merit and receives a 1st, 2nd or 3rd rating ribbon.
 Each judge is assigned six to seven projects.
 This year, judging will consist of a document review without interviews.
 Judges will have two days to complete their assignments.

 Judging Qualifications For Elementary Division

-Adults with a good general education and the ability to talk to young children.
+Adults with a good general education.

 Any person knowledgeable in the sciences or teaching fields may volunteer as a judge at the elementary level.
 For the Junior and Senior levels we are looking for judges who have experience in specific fields of study that correspond to one of the Intel ISEF science project categories.